How to Cover Popcorn Ceiling Without Removing It

 - “Skinning” with dry wall is the only cover up option that allows for a smooth ceiling.

 - Of the three concealment methods listed here, this is the one that can the least compromise resale value if you put your home on the market.
 Because it is a traditional roof type, it will be accepted by almost all prospective buyers.

 - Adding another layer of the roof increases the overall weight of the roof.

 - The thicker ceiling makes it difficult to install recessed lights and junction boxes, as their connecting clips often cannot accommodate thicker materials.

-- Drywall is extremely difficult to install alone without a drywall deck.
-Half-inch drywall, even ultra light drywall, is still too heavy for one person to handle.
+- Dry wall is extremely difficult to install alone without a gypsum panel deck.
+Half-inch drywall, is still too heavy for one person to handle.
 You need to get the help of a House Painter in Brampton.
-Quarter-inch drywall is lighter but just as difficult to handle.
+Quarter-inch dry wall is lighter but just as difficult to handle.
 Also, because it’s thinner, it’s more prone to breaking when you handle it.